 by Barbara Nevins Taylor

-People began celebrating gay pride in the Village early on Sunday.
+People gathered near the Stonewall Inn and began celebrating gay pride in the Village early on Sunday.
 They didn’t wait for the official parade to kick off at 36th Street and Fifth Avenue.

 They let the parade come to them as it headed downtown and wound its way through the streets bounded by barricades, police officers and garbage trucks strategically placed for security.

 The route took marchers past the Stonewall Inn on Christopher Street, the historic heart of the gay liberation movement.

 Gay pride first went public at the Stonewall Inn and the history provides a dramatic story.

 In the late 1967 Tony Lauria, connected to the Genovese crime family and reportedly working under Matty “The Horse” Ianniello, bought the Stonewall.